Guinness Bread

 How to eat Guinness bread

-Slathed with cold Irish butter gets my vote!
-A little jam also hits the spot too.
+Slathered with cold Irish butter gets my vote!
+A little jam also hits the spot, too.

 Alongside a bowl of lamb shank soup for a hearty supper after a long day.